Understanding How SSL Works

 Generating and securely storing backup codes is another step to ensure access to accounts in case of device loss or change.
 Alternative authentication methods, such as recovery email addresses or secondary authentication apps, should be available.

-Keeping up with security measures is important, so frequently check and adjust your setup to protect your site against potential threats.
+Keeping up with WordPress security is important, so frequently check and adjust your setup to protect your site against potential threats.
 Regularly review and update your 2FA settings to keep your accounts secure and up-to-date.

 While the WordPress core provides a solid foundation for username/password-based login, it lacks native support for multi-layered authentication.
 To add this security layer to your WordPress site, you’ll need a plugin.
 Let’s review some 2FA plugin options to help you get started.